 We worship Sunday mornings at 8:00 and 10:30.
 (The first Sunday of the month we have only one service at 9:00).
+Summer worship times are at 9:00 on Sunday.
+(Only one service during the summer).
 In the summer we also have a Monday evening service at 7:00

 We have special services at Thanksgiving, during Advent, on Christmas Eve and Christmas Day, and during Lent.
 If you have any questions about our worship, please contact Pastor Snyder at email@example.com.

 Our public worship services are opportunities for sinful people (that’s all of us!) to come before the holy and merciful God to receive his forgiveness through the gospel, or good news, of the perfect life and sacrificial death of his Son, our Lord Jesus Christ.
 It’s also a time to praise God for this great love for us in Christ, to let his Word speak to our hearts, to pray to God about anything and everything that goes on in life, and to receive God’s blessing through Word and sacrament.